WittsMei/Facebook-Ad-Analysis-Project-Overview/README.md

 ### Interest Targeting
-- Under Campaign A, interest segments (7, 8, 19, 24, 25, 30, 63, and 65) generate 0 purchases (Approved Conversions).
+- Under Campaign A, interest segments (7, 8, 19, 24, 25, 30, 63, and 65) generated 0 purchases (Approved Conversions).
 - Across all campaigns, the interests with codes 101, 29, 16, 15, and 107 drove the highest Approved Conversions.
 Focusing more ad spend on these interest segments could yield a higher return on investment.